 - Rapid breathing

 - Abdominal cramps

-Most stings from North American scorpions do not require treatment.
-Children 6 years and younger are more like to have harmful effects from poisonous types.
+Most stings from North American scorpions do not need treatment.
+Children 6 years and younger are more likely to have harmful effects from poisonous types of scorpions.

 Before Calling Emergency